spacebabies/website/content/builds/lametric-time-tibber-realtime-kwh-price/index.md

 Let me take you on a journey.
 A journey through time: LaMetric Time.
 Let me take you on my journey through LaMetric Time in which I built a display to show my realtime electricity price in my kitchen.

-I buy my electricity from [Tibber](https://tibber.com/) and they have not paid me (yet) to write this tutorial.
+I buy my electricity from [Tibber](https://tibber.com/), and they have not paid me to write this tutorial.
 But they do have an API and since my kWh-price changes every hour, I thought it would be neat to show it realtime in my house.
 My idea was that if it's high, I would delay whatever energy-intensive thing I was about to do until the price comes back down.

 Our endgame is going to be this: